polycubectl: the command-line interface for Polycube¶

 How to use¶

-You can start the daemon typing sudo polycubed
+You can start the daemon typing sudo polycubed in another terminal.

 Refer to Quick Start.